What To Do In Palermo Buenos Aires: 17 Best Things

 One of the best things to do in Palermo is to simply wander to a cafe, find yourself a seat and then watch the world go by.
 There are countless cafes and coffee houses dotted around the district, with several top-tier venues for a cup of coffee, a snack, and a gorgeous place to sit for a while.

-Oui Oui is a wonderfully French-themed cafe that emulates the effortless cool of a Parisian coffeehouse.
-Take a seat, sip on deliciously dark coffee, and do not miss out on one of their melt-in-the-mouth croissants.
-Then there’s La Alacena — the perfect spot for a long brunch in the vibrant center of Palermo Soho.
-I
+Oui Oui is where to go in Palermo Buenos Aires for a good cup of coffee and a nice atmosphere.
+It is a wonderfully French-themed cafe that emulates the effortless cool of a Parisian coffeehouse.
+Take a seat, sip on deliciously dark coffee, and do not miss out on one of their melt-in-the-mouth pastries.

-f you’re at the Museo de Artes Plasticas Eduardo Sivori, then round up your visit with a stop at the onsite Cafe Sivoli, its parkside location gives you lovely views out onto sculpted greenery.
+If you’re at the Museo de Artes Plasticas Eduardo Sivori, then round up your visit with a stop at the onsite Cafe Sivoli.
+Its parkside location gives you lovely views out onto sculpted greenery.

 Local favorites in Palermo include Uptown.
-This basement club takes up space inside a disused New York Subway carriage, making for a delightfully dystopian but very fun place to let your hair down (DJs play here ‘til the early hours).
+This basement club occupies space inside a disused New York Subway carriage, making it a delightfully dystopian but very fun place to let your hair down (DJs play here until the early hours).

 On the other end of the spectrum, there’s Verne, which serves up craft cocktails in a sophisticated setting.
 Then there’s the landmark Niceto Club, a much-loved nightclub that sees locals and visitors alike packing the dancefloor throughout the week.